forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 2: Starting with ServiceNow&reg; Studio

-## Create
+1. Navigate to **System Applications > Studio.**

 # Lab 3: How to build a scoped application

-1. Navigate to **System Applications > Studio.**

 # Lab 4: Recording Test Scripts

 # Lab 5: Best Practices
 ## How to create successful testing scripts.